mattupstate/mustache-with-webpy/README.md

 One thing to note about this example is that I used the lastest code from the master branch of the defactor pystache project.
 When I installed pystache using pip it seemed to be an older version.

-I'd recommend using virtualenv, as the following steps will utilize it

-1. Clone the repository
+Clone the repository

     git clone git@github.com:mattupstate/mustache-with-webpy.git

-2. Setup an environment using virtual env
+Setup an environment using virtual env

     cd mustache-with-webpy
     virtualenv --no-site-packages env
     source env/bin/activate

-3. Install web.py
+Install web.py

     pip install web.py

-4. Run the web.py server
+Run the web.py server

     python main.py